SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/customization.md

 * SMTP (STARTTLS): email.protocol=smtp and email.connection.encrypted=true
 * SMTPS (SSL/TLS): email.protocol=smtps and email.connection.encrypted=true

-Provide the host, port, username, password and sender address for the email server.
-Empty password configuration is supported too.
+Provide the host, port, username, password, and sender address for the email server.
+The empty password configuration is supported for the {{< enterprise-tenant >}}.

 #### Data export